Psychotherapy Oxted – Dr Kimberley Carter

 TWINS

 Non twins usually have very specific ideas of what they believe a twin relationship is like ie extremely close and loving, which is often far from the reality of how many twins perceive their relationships.
 But not all twin relationships are equal, as opposite sex twins will not struggle with the same issues that identical twins experience merely because they look different.
 ID twins have nearly the same genetic make up.
 Making them unique in humans and unique in the world of twins.
 They are non twins’ ‘twin fantasy’ as they are identical / or near identical in appearance and mannerisms, consequently Identical twins will have the most complicated relationships.
-Early development will also bring challenges for all twins, as they are the same developmental age, unlike ordinary siblings.
+But all twins will face identity challenges, as they are the same developmental age, unlike ordinary siblings.

 Twins were one of two from the beginning so they will have unique struggles in their relationships.
 They may try to recreate the twin closeness in friendships and with partners, usually with little success.
 Twins can experience rejection and abandonment when the other (non twin) refuses (albeit unconsciously ) to engage in this dynamic.
 I do wonder if it is ever possible for Id Twins to be truly an individual because of this, whether they remain in each others lives or are estranged.
 The other is always there, if not physically present.